The Biggest And Best Biceps Workout Guide

 - Wrist-rotation biceps stretch.
 Stand with your feet as far apart as your hips.
 Raise your arms to the side with your palms facing forward.
 Slowly rotate your wrists backwards until you feel a gentle pull in your biceps.

 - Doorway biceps stretch.
 Standing in a doorway, put the palm and wrist of each arm (one at a time) on the doorway at waist height.
 Take a step forward with the leg of the same side of the body you’re stretching.
-Bend your knee and fall slightly forward until you feel tension in your bicep and shoulder muscles.
+Bend your knee and fall slightly forward until you feel the tension in your bicep and shoulder muscles.

 - Seated bent-knee stretch.
 Sit on the floor with your knees bent and feet flat.
 Place your hands on the floor behind you, your fingers facing away from your body.
 Without moving your arms, slide your body towards your feet until you feel a stretch in your biceps.